bulib/dataWebsite/share/using-a-data-repository.md

 excerpt: # Add excerpt here -> A guide to data repositories
 ---

-## Archive Data
+## Archiving Data

-Boston University [IS&T's Department](http://www.bu.edu/datamanagement/resources/ist-services/) offers data security and archiving resources for the BU Community.
-The data archiving service is designed for secure, long-term storage of large quantities of infrequently accessed data.
-Examples of stored data include: experimental or sensor data, computational output, images and the results of image analysis, video files, and unstructured content.
+Boston University [IS&T's Department](http://www.bu.edu/datamanagement/resources/ist-services/) offers a data archiving service that provides secure, long-term storage of large quantities of infrequently accessed data for the BU community. <<is this necessary?>>

+Examples of stored data include: experimental or sensor data, computational output, images and the results of image analysis, video files, and unstructured content. <<is this necessary?>>

-Beyond Boston University, there are a number of data repositories available for scholars in different disciplines.
-Many of these data repositories feature existing data for researchers, and also host data produced by scholars from various institutions.
-This page provides tips for selecting a data repository for your research.
+Beyond BU, there are a number of data repositories <<suggestion: possibly define a data repository>> available for scholars in different disciplines.

+Many of these repositories feature existing data for researchers, and also host data produced by scholars from various institutions <<Suggestion: Some federal governments and agencies have repositories of raw data that they share with the public.
+Other repositories contain data produced by researchers>>.

 ## Things to consider